developer-at-speer/tickit-survey-k8s/README.md

 # Tickit Health Developer Assignment: Mental Health Survey Submission App

 This is a full-stack app for securely capturing and storing mental health survey responses, with backend API, frontend UI, and robust unit testing.
+It utilises AES encryption to secure user data and K8S for easy deployments.

 ---